mui/material-ui/docs/pages/blog/nextgen-pickers.md

 We believe that after using the date fields, you'll have no reason to come back to the masked input approach.
 It has a few irreparable usability issues, and it sets some hard limits on what we can do with the input.

-However, they are still available during the pre-release, and you can find their documentation under the documentation pages prefixed with “Legacy“.
+However, they are still available during the pre-release, and you can find their documentation under the documentation pages prefixed with 'Legacy'.

 The plan is to replace them entirely on the v6 stable release.
 But in the end, it's all up to you, and we'd love to listen to what you think.